4-Formylphenylboronic acid: Applications

-4-Formylphenylboronic acid is used in Suzuki couplings, for example in the build up of pharmacologically active biphenyl compounds such as a precursor of the antihypertensive AT1 antagonist telmisartan in an improved synthesis:
+4-Formylphenylboronic acid is used in Suzuki couplings, for example in the build up of biphenyl compounds such as a precursor of the antihypertensive AT1 antagonist telmisartan in an improved synthesis:

 Also palladium-catalyzed aryl heteroaryl linkages after Suzuki use 4-formylphenylboronic acid as a molecular building block, as for instance in the synthesis of aryl-benzimidazole derivatives (which bind to peroxisome-proliferator-activated receptors (PPARγ) and activate the expression of a variety of genes):

 In a copper-mediated fluoroalkylation reaction, the boronic acid group of the 4-FPBA can be replaced with perfluorinated alkyl iodides (Rf-I) by a perfluoroalkyl chain under mild conditions.

 4-Formyphenylboronic acid is used industrially as an enzyme stabilizer for proteases and in particular for lipases in liquid detergent preparations.
 The addition of 4-FPBA in amounts < 0.08 wt% in the formulation reduces the loss of hydrolytic activity of the enzymes used and increases the storage stability of enzyme-containing liquid detergents.

+The substance is an inhibitor for some enzymes and as a bactericide.